Emperor Ming of Song

-Emperor Ming of Liu Song ((劉)宋明帝; 9 December 439 – 10 May 472), personal name Liu Yu (劉彧), courtesy name Xiubing (休炳), childhood name Rongqi (榮期), was an emperor of the Chinese Liu Song dynasty.
+Emperor Ming of Liu Song ((劉)宋明帝; 9 December 439 – 10 May 472), personal name Liu Yu (劉彧), courtesy name Xiubing (休炳), childhood name Rongqi (榮期), was the seventh emperor of the Liu Song dynasty of China.
 He became emperor after his violent and impulsive nephew Liu Ziye was assassinated in January 466, as he was regarded as more lenient and open-minded at first.
 However, he soon turned cruel and suspicious as well after becoming emperor, and during his reign, his nephews and brothers were nearly all slaughtered on his orders.
 This greatly weakened the Liu Song dynasty and contributing to its fall in 479, just seven years after his death.

 Background

 Liu Yu was born in 439, as Emperor Wen's 11th son.
 His mother Consort Shen Rongji (沈容姬) was a low-ranked imperial consort with the title Meiren (美人).
 For reasons unknown, Wen once wanted to put her to death, but she convinced him that killing her would offend the spirit of his deceased wife, Empress Yuan Qigui, and she was spared.
 In 448, Liu Yu was created the Prince of Huaiyang.
 In 452, his title was changed to Prince of Xiangdong.
 Consort Shen died in 453, the same year that Emperor Wen was assassinated by his crown prince Liu Shao, who took over as emperor and subsequently put a number of his brothers, including Liu Yu, under house arrest, but Liu Yu and the other brothers were released when another older brother, Liu Jun the Prince of Wuling, defeated and killed Liu Shao and took the throne himself (as Emperor Xiaowu).
 Emperor Xiaowu posthumously honored Liu Yu's mother Consort Shen as Princess Dowager of Xiangdong, and Emperor Xiaowu's mother Empress Dowager Lu Huinan took over the duties of raising Liu Yu to adulthood.
 As he grew, as was customary for Liu Song imperial princes, he was rotated through governorships of commanderies and provinces.
 Liu Yu was regarded as a kind and open-minded man, with substantial literary abilities.
 He was also said to be grossly overweight.